Difference In Lava And Magma

 Conclusion

 The distinction between magma and lava lies primarily in their location.
-Magma, residing beneath the Earth's surface, is under immense pressure and retains its dissolved gases.
-Lava, on the other hand, is exposed to atmospheric pressure, leading to the release of gases and changes in its viscosity and behavior.
+Even so, magma, residing beneath the Earth's surface, is under immense pressure and retains its dissolved gases.
+But lava, on the other hand, is exposed to atmospheric pressure, leading to the release of gases and changes in its viscosity and behavior.
 Understanding these differences is crucial to comprehending volcanic processes, the formation of various volcanic landforms, and the Earth's dynamic geological history.
 The composition, temperature, and pressure of both magma and lava contribute to the incredible diversity of volcanic activity observed across our planet.
 From the gentle flows of pahoehoe lava to the devastating power of pyroclastic flows, the molten rock within and upon our Earth continues to shape and reshape our world.